linnettuscano/iot-energy-manager/README.md

 ### Phase 4: Integration & Energy Demand Optimization
 - Decisions are pushed to Azure and stored as CSV via ASA.
+- Utilized by external dashboards or control interfaces.

 ---